selamjes/03_Mule-Interview/02_MuleSoft/02_ ESB.md

-2. ESB? the run time engine of anypoint platform
-- (enterprise service bus) and integration platform.it helps for devloper can connect ther application with esb.including jms,web service,http etc
+ ESB?
+Mule ESB is a Java-based enterprise service bus (ESB) and integration platform,developer can connect their application with ESB
+-  Apart from of the different technologies the applications use, including JMS, Web Services, SMTP, HTTP

+What is Mule ESB?
+- Mule ESB is the runtime engine of Anypoint Platform, is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications together quickly and easily, enabling them to exchange data.